Welcome to your new home in residence at Brock University.

-- The right to privacy and/or confidentiality from the Department of Residences with regards to all personal information.
-The Department will not contact emergency contacts without consent except in an emergency situation.
+- The right to privacy and/or confidentiality from Housing Services with regards to all personal information.
+Housing Services will not contact emergency contacts without consent except in an emergency situation.

-- The right to appropriate and timely notification from the Department of Residences for all matters that have an impact on their living environment (e.g. repair work, fire alarm testing).
+- The right to appropriate and timely notification from Housing Services for all matters that have an impact on their living environment (e.g. repair work, fire alarm testing).

-- The right to expect the Department of Residence will abide by the terms and conditions outlined in the Residence Agreement and follow departmental policies and procedures.
+- The right to expect Housing Services will abide by the terms and conditions outlined in the Residence Agreement and follow departmental policies and procedures.